 Many neighborhood sports don’t require much equipment.
 To play catch, you just need a ball and two people.

 Add a bat, some bases (either some throw down bases or drawn with sidewalk chalk) and a few extra people and you can play a game of baseball.

 Or, forget the bat.
 Grab a playground ball and play kickball instead.
 This is a great one for younger kids or if the players vary widely in age.

 One of our favorite family outdoor games is badminton.
 The kids will sometimes take the rackets and birdies and instead of playing a game, have a contest to see who can keep the birdie bouncing off of their racket the longest.

 Of course, there are tons of other outdoor sports.
 These are some of our favorites (we own some and have played others at friends’ houses).
-Just click on any item in the image below to read more about it.

 Our family has a Nerf arsenal.
 One of my kids’ favorite activities is to have a Nerf War where they divide up into teams and run around shooting each other with foam bullets.